Phoenixmatrix/phoenixmatrix-proxy/README.md

 if you point your browser to it directly.
 * `certificateExpiration`: how many days should the generated certificates be valid for

+### Hacking and debugging PhoenixMatrix

+PhoenixMatrix is built on top of Electron Shell, which in turn is built on top of Chromium and iojs.
+This means you can easily add features or hack it up the same way you would a web page built with React and node/iojs.

+Like the Chrome browser, Electron Shell supports the devtools you know: with the window focused, just hit ctrl+shift+i (command+shift+i on mac)!

 ### Caveats
 * On MacOSX, when using the trackpad, scrolling isn't as smooth as it should be.
 * On windows, make sure you have OpenSSL installed, and it is in the path.
 [Git Bash](http://git-scm.com/downloads)